Western Shirts- not just for the Westerners – Let your inner Cowboy out in style

 Lightweight, Easy care Cotton/Poly, Two Pockets, Country Yoke detail – with pearl stud closers, snap front

-With generous sizing to 7XL – You will be ready for your first or next Rodeo
+With generous sizing to 7XL – Add a pair of Jeans and you will be ready for your first or next Rodeo

 The Pearler’s Ghost